Muhammad Yusuf Saraf: Reception

 The volumes received favourable reviews in the Pakistani press.
 The U. S. Ambassador to Pakistan, Arthur W. Hummel remarked that it appeared to be "a monumental work, representing much research and scholarship".
 Being a voluminous piece of work covering a long period of history, the volumes are often cited by scholars, such as Victoria Schofield and Christopher Snedden, for historical information.
 However, Brian Cloughly in A History of the Pakistan Army, said that it is not an unbiased piece of work.
 Lord Mountbatten is said to have characterised it as 'an exercise in aspersion and innuendo'.
 Azad Kashmiri journalist Khalid Hasan, who co-edited Memory Lane to Jammu, which included excerpts from Saraf's book, has stated that it is an unsatisfactory account with a "gung-ho, super-patriotic tone", lacking in objectivity.

 Death and legacy

-Justice Saraf died sometime prior to 1996.
+Justice Saraf died on 2 January, 1995.

-The Sultana Foundation has established a Justice Yusaf Saraf Centre for Research,Rehabilitation & Mainstreaming of Street Children in his honour.
+The Sultana Foundation has established a Justice Yusaf Saraf Centre for Research, Rehabilitation & Mainstreaming of Street Children in his honour.